-- network from abutting development through the use of mid-block active transportation connections. - v.
-Recognizing that segments of the "Long Term Future Shared Use Path" will not be implemented until the redevelopment of the existing residential areas, these segments should be protected for and should not be precluded by any new development.
+- v-iv.
+Recognizing that segments of the "Long Term Future Shared Use Path" will not be implemented until the redevelopment of the existing residential areas, these segments should be protected for and should not be precluded by any new development. - f.
+Implementation of the Transportation Network - i.

-- i.
 The transportation network will be established incrementally through the development approval process.
 The network will be developed in conformity with Policy 4.2.1.5. of the VOP 2010.
 The intent is to ultimately develop a connected and continuous, gridlike network, while recognizing constraints that create barriers which limit the achievement of a completely connected network. - ii.
-An important long-term component of the grid-like network is an east-west collector street connection identified as "Long Term Future Connection" on Schedules C, D, E and F - iii.
-Recognizing that the "Long Term Future Connection" will not be implemented until the redevelopment of the existing Promenade Mall, this connection should be protected for and should not be precluded by new development. - iv.
+An important long-term component of the grid-like network is an east-west collector street connection identified as for a "Llong Tterm Efuture Cconnection" identified -on Schedules C, D, E and F. - iii.
+Recognizing that the "Llong ∓term Ffuture Cconnection" will not be implemented until such time as when and if the redevelopment of the existing Promenade Mall occurs, this connection should be protected for and should not be precluded by new development. - iv.
 Minor adjustments to the network on Schedule E of this Secondary Plan, through the development approval process, will not require an amendment to this Plan provided the general intent and purpose of the Plan is maintained and the City is satisfied that the role and function of such streets are maintained. - v.
 The street network identified in Schedules E and F shall be conveyed to the municipality as a condition of approval of draft plans of subdivision.
 Where the City and the applicant agree that a plan of subdivision is not required the City may consider a street to be conveyed through the rezoning and/or site plan approval process. - vi.
 Where development abuts or includes an existing street, the dedication of land unencumbered by buildings or structures may be required to provide for the widening of the street to achieve its planned width, at no cost to the City.